 View full ADU rules →Max size: Amended by Ordinance 6963 (July 2026) - codified text pending; the pre-2026 rule capped all accessory structures at 50% of the principal dwelling's floor area · Setbacks: 3 feet minimum for detached accessory structures, plus 6-ft separation from the main dwelling; no setback required from a property line abutting an alley

-View full ADU rules →Max size: 900 sq ft · Setbacks: 15 feet
+View full ADU rules →Max size: 1,000 sq ft gross floor area; a detached unit must also be shorter and smaller-footprint than the principal building (Green Code UDO 6.1.2.B) · Setbacks: 15 feet

 View full ADU rules →Max size: 1,000 heated sq ft, and no more than 50% of the principal dwelling's floor area (whichever is less) when in an accessory structure · Setbacks: 15 feet